125th Fighter Squadron

-The 125th Fighter Squadron (125 FS) is a unit of the Oklahoma Air National Guard 138th Fighter Wing located at Tulsa Air National Guard Base, Oklahoma.
+The 125th Fighter Squadron is a unit of the Oklahoma Air National Guard 138th Fighter Wing located at Tulsa Air National Guard Base, Oklahoma.
 The 125th is equipped with the Block 42 F-16C Fighting Falcon.

-The squadron is a descendant organization of the 125th Aero Squadron, established on 30 July 1940.
+The squadron is a descendant organization of the 125th Observation Squadron, established on 30 July 1940.
 It was one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

 History

 The Oklahoma Air National Guard originated during the pre World War II formation of Army National Guard aviation units.
 In July 1940 the War Department allotted the 125th Observation Squadron to the Oklahoma National Guard.
 Organized in Tulsa, the squadron was equipped with 0-38 aircraft.
 It was federally recognized on 31 January 1941.

 World War II

 Seven months after its federal recognition, the 125th Observation Squadron was federalized and ordered into active service on 15 September 1941.
 The 125th was assigned to the 68th Observation Group at Fort Sill.
 In March 1942 the unit was transferred to the 77th Observation Group.
 It operated as the 125th Observation Squadron (Light) until July 1942, when it was again designated the 125th Observation Squadron.
 During the remainder of 1942 it trained with various aircraft at Fort Sill and other installations.
 In April 1943 the 125th was renamed the 125th Liaison Squadron.
 Transferred to Texas, it joined the Second Air Force Support Command and was re-equipped with L-5 Sentinel aircraft.
 In January 1944 the squadron became a part of the 76th Tactical Reconnaissance Group.

 The 125th arrived in England in June 1944 and was assigned to the Ninth Air Force.
 Deployed to the U.S. Ninth Army, units of the 125th arrived in France in August 1944 and served with the Twelfth and Sixth army groups.
 In November 1944 the 125th was assigned to the XIX Tactical Air Command (Provisional) and then to the IX Fighter Command.
 After V-E Day the 125th was transferred to the XII Tactical Air Command of the Army of Occupation.